keder/hcv_scott_county_indiana/README.md

-# HCV retrospective study for Scott COunty Indiana
+# HCV retrospective study for Scott County Indiana

 This is repository for the paper of HCV outbreak investigation.